 What foods to avoid on the Golo Diet

 – Added fats such as butter and oils

 – Sugar Substitutes: Splenda or Equal

 – Fruit juices (except for lemon) that are not 100% fruit juice.
 “Diet” drinks containing artificial sweeteners should also be avoided.

 What are the macro ratios for the Golo Diet?

 There are three macro ratios to the golo diet: 30% protein, 50% low calorie vegetables and 20% healthy fat.
 You can use a macronutrient tracker (such as MyFitnessPal) to track your calories from each type of food group.

-How much weight can you expect to lose on the Golo Diet?
+Can you expect to lose weight on the Golo Diet?

 The golo diet can lead to weight loss of up to one pound per day.

 – You will lose more weight if you are very overweight or obese, but even people who have a normal BMI should expect some degree of weight loss when following the golo diet.
 The exact amount that is lost depends on how strictly you follow the rules and what your starting point was before beginning this new way of eating.